Multi-scale detection of variance changes in renewal processes in the presence of rate change points: The MFT for testing variance homogeneity

 \end{theorem} The proof of Theorem \ref{main_theorem_b} can be found in Appendix \ref{sec_proof_b}.
-As the marginals of $L$ and $\widetilde{L}$ differ only in the $h$-neighborhood of $c$ and both processes are $2h$-dependent, their covariance structures differ in the $3h$-neighbourhood of the rate change point $c$.

 Note that analogous results hold if there are several rate change points with pairwise distances each larger than $2h$.
 Furthermore, note that the proof of Theorem \ref{main_theorem_b} is based on a FCLT and a consistent estimator of $s_t$.
 Therefore the result can be shown not only for renewal processes but also for a subclass of renewal processes with varying variance (RPVV) as introduced in \citet{messer_paper}.

+As the marginals of $L$ and $\widetilde{L}$ differ only in the $h$-neighborhood of $c$ and both processes are $2h$-dependent, their covariance structures differ in the $3h$-neighbourhood of the rate change point $c$.
 Our simulations in section \ref{subsec_signi_rinh} suggest that the differences between $L$ and $\widetilde{L}$ are typically small with respect to the $95\%$-quantile of their absolute maxima.
 We therefore suggest to use the parameter independent limit process $L$ also in the situation of potential rate change points for the derivation of the rejection threshold in the statistical test.
-The simulations in section \ref{sec_eval} suggest that the MFT using $L$ instead of $\widetilde L$ keeps the asymptotic significance level for most combinations of $\mu$ and $\sigma$ even for many unknown rate change points.
+The simulations in section \ref{sec_eval} suggest that the MFT using $L$ instead of $\widetilde L$ keeps the asymptotic significance level for most combinations of $\mu$ and $\sigma$ even for the case of multiple unknown rate change points.